Muddassir-Khan/DrawABC-Privacy-Policy/README.md

 # Privacy Policy for the Draw ABC Android application.

+This is the privacy policy of the Draw ABC Android application.

 ### Appropriate for Children Under 5:

 All of the content in this application is appropriate for children.
 The user is prompted to draw alphabets from A till Z and the application verifies the user's drawing based on Machine Learning models that are executed using Google's ML-Kit.